Vetri-Namathey/Formal-Language-and-Automata/README.md

 - I recommend adding unit tests for Python `validate_command` and `analyze_command` to lock behavior down.
 - Optional: add a UI health indicator (already included) to surface backend availability.

-If you'd like, I can add tests or fuzzy matching next.